davo20019/drupal-scout-mcp/README.md

 }
 ```

+> **💡 TIP:** Using the virtual environment's Python interpreter ensures all dependencies are available and isolated from system packages.

-For Cursor, add to MCP settings.
+For Cursor, add to MCP settings using the same format.

 5. **Restart your MCP client**